Zilch – Customer Terms

-5.4 If the further attempt to collect payment also fails we will attempt to contact you by phone, text message, postal mail and email in order to ascertain why you have not made the repayment and to attempt to take payment from you.
+5.4.
+If the further attempt to collect payment also fails we will attempt to contact you by [phone, text message and email] in order to ascertain why you have not made the repayment and to attempt to take payment from you.
 If we are unable to contact you we will continue to attempt to debit your debit card until the payment has been collected.

 6. Your obligations to pay

 6.1.
 Repayments.
 When we make Funds available to you in relation to an Approved Transaction, we will pay the full purchase price of the goods (Purchase Price) to the seller of the goods and/or services on your behalf.
 In return for this service, you agree to pay and authorise us to debit the following amounts from your debit card in accordance with the CPA you are required to provide under clause 5:

 (a) 25% of the Purchase Price on the day of purchase;